 If you decide to prune your mums, you can start pinching stems in spring when the plants have reached a height of about 6 inches.
 To pinch them back, simply grab a stem between your thumb and index finger about 2 to 3 inches above the base of the plant and just above a leaf and pinch it off.
 If you're like me, and keep your fingernails clipped short, you can use a pair of sharp puners or snips to cut the stems.
 New lateral stems will then emerge from just beneath where you initially pinched plants.
 When these new stems have reached 6 inches in length pinch them back by about 2 to 3 inches just above a leaf.
 Continue this process for each stem of the plant.
 You can repeat this process until mid-July at which time you can cease pruning and allow the plant to grow and produce buds that will bloom in fall.
 Pinching back any later than mid-July can reduce the number of flower buds

 This pinching process may seem drastic, but the results will be bushy, well-shaped fall-flowering plants.

 NOTE: If it's already early summer and you have done no pruning, and your mums are tall and leggy, you can simply cut the plants about one-third to half way back.
 This should help to create a more dense plant that will bloom in fall.

 How To Care For Mums After The Fall Bloom

 After your mums have finished blooming in the fall, and the foliage has gone completely dormant, you can cut the dead stems back to just above the ground.
 That being said, northern gardeners can leave the dead stems there to help protect the roots from severe cold weather during winter.
 No matter what region you garden in, it's a good idea to apply a 2-inch layer of pine straw or shredded wood mulch around the roots of your mums.
-If you place mulch directly on top of the plant make sure to remove it in late winter so that the new growth can emerge without being damaged.
+If you place mulch directly on top of the plant make sure to remove it in late winter so that the new growth can emerge in spring without being damaged.